showyourwork/showyourwork/docs/quickstart.rst

 .. raw:: html

     <pre>
-    I didn't find a <span class="text-highlight">ZENODO_TOKEN</span> environment variable, so I'm not going to set up a Zenodo deposit for caching intermediate results.
-If you would like to enable this, please go to
+    You didn't provide a caching service (via the <span class="text-highlight">--cache</span>
+    command-line option), so I'm not going to set up remote caching for this repository.

-        <a href="https://zenodo.org/account/settings/applications/tokens/new"><span class="text-highlight">https://zenodo.org/account/settings/applications/tokens/new</span></a>

-    to create a new personal access token with deposit:actions and deposit:write scopes, store it in a local <span class="text-highlight">ZENODO_TOKEN</span> environment variable, and re-run this setup script.
     </pre>

-The |showyourwork| workflow automatically caches the results of intermediate steps in your pipeline on Zenodo, but only if it finds a ``ZENODO_TOKEN`` environment variable containing a valid Zenodo API token.
+The |showyourwork| workflow automatically caches the results of intermediate steps in your pipeline on Zenodo, but only if the user requests it via the ``--cache`` option.
 Let's not worry about this for now -- you can read up on how this all works at :doc:`zenodo`.